-These activities are promoted by our CSR and Environmental Strategy Division in conjunction with the CSR and social contribution departments of business units and major Group companies, planning and carrying out initiatives as appropriate to the nature of their business and the needs and challenges of the regions they operate in.
+These activities are promoted by our Sustainability Promotion Division in conjunction with the CSR and social contribution departments of business units and major Group companies, planning and carrying out initiatives as appropriate to the nature of their business and the needs and challenges of the regions they operate in.

 In fiscal 2016, Hitachi and the Hitachi Global Foundation provided 1,953 million yen in funding toward social contribution activities worldwide.

 The Hitachi Group promotes interactive communication with local society through social contribution activities related to business activities, employee volunteers, and charitable activities in the key fields of human development, the environment, and community support.

 "Nurturing People, Connecting to the Future"

 The statement was set down to succinctly express and convey the meaning of the policy to as many people as possible.

 We conduct surveys of social contribution activities across all eight businesses by applying three categories of motivation based on the LBG*1 measurement framework, namely, charitable gifts, community investment, and commercial initiatives in the community.

 Hitachi continues to focus on ways to strategically align its social contribution activities with business operations, with efforts toward this end including continued charitable activities and increased community investment across the Hitachi Group.